-I am not going to get into the whole Synoptic Problem but focus on Mark.
-While Augustine’s solution that Mark was a mere follower and abbreviator of Matthew (De Consensu Evangelistarum 1.3) held sway for approximately 1400 years, I am in agreement with the huge majority of NT scholars that Mark was the first gospel written and the source for Matthew and Luke (i.e. Markan priority).
-I find convincing the arguments from order (Mark tends to be the middle term, so Matthew and Luke rarely agree in wording or order against Mark), length (Mark is the shortest of the three and almost entirely reproduced in Matthew and Luke), writing style (Matthew/Luke often edit and clean up Mark’s awkward grammar or style, omit Aramaic words, etc), and harder readings (Matthew/Luke seem to correct Mark’s christology, eschatology, ambivalent view of disciples, etc).
-Moreover, Mark would make a rather odd summary of Matthew or abridgement of Matthew and Luke: why would Mark cut out the birth narratives, much of the ethical teaching (e.g. Sermon on the Mount or Plains) and the resurrection appearances (assuming the Gospel ends at 16:8), or why would Mark choose to add details to individual pericopes shared in the triple tradition (stories shared by all three Synoptics) such as that Jesus’ family had thought he had gone out of his mind (Mark 3.19-21), that Jesus’ initial attempt to heal the blind man was not completely successful (‘I can see people, but they look like trees, walking.’)
-(Mark 8:22-25), that the fig tree Jesus cursed for not having any fruit because “it was not the season for figs” (Mark 11:14) and so on (it makes much more sense that Matthew and Luke omitted these potentially embarrassing passages)?
-Here are some examples from a handout I used when teaching a class on this (taken from the RSV) in which I asked students in each example to tell me which passage they think was earlier and why:
+Most Patristic commentators accepted Matthean priority, which is also first in the order of the Four Gospel Canon, and Augustine’s solution that Mark was a follower and abbreviator of Matthew (De Consensu Evangelistarum 1.3) held sway for roughly 1400 years.
+Griesbach supporters point to a comment by Clement of Alexandria (in Eusebius, Ecclesiastical History 6.14.5) that the Gospels with the genealogies (=Matthew and Luke) came first, though Stephen Carlson has offered an alternative translation (cf. “Clement of Alexandria on the ‘Order’ of the Gospels” NTS 47 : 118-25 ).
+The Griesbach hypothesis is a minority view and is supported online at The Two Gospels Hypothesis Website or Geoff Trowbridge’s summary of William Farmer’s arguments.
+I am in agreement with the vast majority of NT scholars, both in the Two Source and Farrer camps, on Markan priority.
+The arguments from order (Mark tends to be the middle term as Matthew and Luke rarely agree in wording or order against Mark), length (Mark is the shortest of the three and almost entirely reproduced in Matthew and Luke), style (Matthew/Luke edit and clean up Mark’s awkward grammar or style, omit Aramaic words, etc), and harder readings (Matthew/Luke edit Mark’s statements on Christology, eschatology, the disciples, and so on).
+Further, Mark makes an odd summary of Matthew or conflation of Matthew/Luke: why would Mark cut out the birth narratives, much of the ethical teaching (e.g., Sermon on the Mount or Plains), and the resurrection appearances after Mark 16:8?
+Why would Mark add details to individual triple tradition pericopes such as that Jesus’ family had thought he had gone out of his mind (Mark 3.19-21), that Jesus’ initial attempt to heal the blind man was not fully successful (‘I can see people, but they look like trees, walking.’)
+(Mark 8:22-25), that the fig tree Jesus cursed for not having any fruit because “it was not the season for figs” (Mark 11:14), that a naked youth fled from the garden of Gethsemane (Mark 14:51-52), or references to Jesus’ emotions (Mark 1:41; 3:5)?
+It makes sense for Matthew and Luke to insert birth, didactic and resurrection traditions while omitting other potentially embarrassing details in Mark.
+Here are examples where Mark seems to be the earlier account:

 And he did not do many mighty works there, because of their unbelief (Matthew 13.58)

 And he could do no mighty work there, except that he laid his hands upon a few sick people and healed them.
-And he marvelled because of their unbelief.
+And he marveled because of their unbelief.
 (Mark 6.5-6)